dotnet/roslyn/docs/features/DefaultInterfaceImplementation.md

 - Declaring types within interfaces. **Protected** and **protected internal** accessibility is not supported.

+- Implementing interface methods in derived interfaces by using explicit implementation syntax, accessibility is private, allowed modifiers: **extern** and **async**.

+- Implementing interface properties and indexers in derived interfaces by using explicit implementation syntax, accessibility is private, allowed modifiers: **extern**.

+- Implementing interface events in derived interfaces by using explicit implementation syntax, accessibility is private, no allowed modifiers.

 **Open issues and work items** are tracked in https://github.com/dotnet/roslyn/issues/17952.

 **Parts of ECMA-335 that become obsolete/inaccurate/incomplete**